sekvanto/markov-chain-sentence-generator/README.md

 "in the south"

 Unfortunately, there is no ngrams, which start with "south", so we add a dot and output a finished sentence.
-If we use long text, e.g. books, we get much more possible interesting combinations ;D
+If we use long text, e.g. books, we get much more possible interesting combinations

 ![example](images/example1.jpg)